Read about our update schedules here.

 Here’s what to consider for the responsible and ethical use of AI:

 The list of patterns and anti-patterns below shows what proper (and poor) AI design looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+Use these to validate your designs before you build, or identify areas of your system that need to be refactored.

 Ethical Standards Patterns and Anti-Patterns